tweag/pirouette/DESIGN.md

 ### Defunctionalisation

-This transformation removes all higher-order functions and replace them with labels.
+This transformation removes all higher-order functions and replaces them with labels.
 It is required for higher-order functions such as `fold`, for instance.
 The label in question denotes the body of a specific function as well as the free variables it refers to.
 Such a transformation is easy in an untyped